 We like the large and easily adjustable knobs on the control module, as these are a must for an underwater model.
 When using one of these things, you will almost certainly be wearing gloves.
 That makes it impractical to fool around with a bunch of buttons.
 Those who enjoy simple control systems may also want to go with this model, even if they aren’t planning to detect underwater.

 This one comes with a set of waterproof headphones, which are essential for a detector of this type.
 A speaker would not work underwater as the water would muffle the sound.

 This metal detector is popular among law enforcement agencies, who often have to search for evidence in oceans and waterways.
 Because people often throw incriminating items in the water, this is an essential part of law enforcement.
 Due to its popularity, we can only assume that the authorities have found this model to be accurate and effective.

 We really think this thing would be a lot better with the inclusion of a flashlight.
 When operating underwater, you can never really have too much light.
 Because this machine takes up both hands, it is not practical to use a large flashlight at the same time.
 Thus, a light on the end of the stem would do a lot to augment the normally-dim light of a headlamp.

-One other problem is the buoyancy of this tool.
+One other problem is the buoyancy of this metal detector.
 It’s nice in one way because the tool is a little harder to lose.
 However, its desire to rise makes it a little harder to control underwater.
 You will invariably waste a little bit of time wrestling with this device as it tries to rise to the surface.